royneau/remote-images-preview/README.md

 git clone --depth=1 https://github.com/royneau/remote-images-preview.git
 ```

+### Manually

-Or manually create a folder named "remote-images-preview" on your Sublime Text's Packages folder and copy the content of this repo to it.
+Create a folder named "remote-images-preview" on your Sublime Text's Packages folder and download the content of this repo to it.

 ## Configuration